aphoffmann/aphoffmann.github.io/_pages/about.md

   - /about.html
 ---

-I am a <strong>Computer Engineer<\strong> and <strong>Space Physicist<\strong> at the University of Michigan.
+I am a <strong>Computer Engineer</strong> and <strong>Space Physicist</strong> at the University of Michigan.
 I graduated from the University of Iowa with a dual degree in Computer Science and Engineering, and I am now studying Space Physics at the University of Michigan.
-My goal is to be a <q>Full Stack<\q> Space Engineer and Space Scientist.
-This comprises of both instrumentation design and data analysis.
+My goal is to be a <q>Full Stack</q> Space Engineer and Space Scientist.
+This comprises of both instrumentation design and data analysis of space phenomena.
 Semper Supra!

 A data-driven personal website
 ======